Packing for a trip to Colombia can be really challenging.

 - Ultra-Light Rain Jackets (His & Hers): It rains quite a bit in Colombia.
 We didn’t bring an umbrella, but we did bring these fantastic rain jackets, which are some of the best jackets for travel.
 They’re ultralight and pack down into nothing, just like our down jackets.
 When we needed extra warmth, we wore these insulating jackest over our down jacket .
 The Marmot Precip jackets are super waterproof.
 They’re also the perfect just-in-case item to bring on every hike (especially in rainy, wet cloud forests like the Valle de Cocora)!

-- Travel Shoes: We have strong opinions on travel shoes.
+- Travel Shoes: We have strong opinions on travel shoes – we have full posts about our favorite women’s travel shoes & men’s travel shoes.
 We each wore three pairs of shoes during our trip to Colombia, and they stood the test for everything from hiking to long city days to salsa dancing!

-- We each had a pair of lightweight trail runners, the Lone Peak 2.5 from Altra.
+- We each had a pair of lightweight trail runners.
 They’re lightweight, breathe nicely, and have insane grip.
 They were made for running on mud, dirt, and gravel, so their quality is incredible.
 Also because of that, they’re perfect hiking shoes.
 No, you don’t need to lug around your heavy boots!

 - We both brought leather Teva Sandals (his & hers).
 They’re super durable, lightweight, cute, and double as water shoes.
 In addition to wearing them everywhere that it was warm, we also wore them for adventure sports like canyoning and whitewater rafting.